dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6 Lumping

 The first, slanted segment represents free fall, as if there were no air resistance.
 The free-fall acceleration is 𝑔, so the free-fall velocity has slope 𝑔: In 1 second, the speed increases by 10 meters per second.
 The slanted and horizontal segments meet where 𝑔𝑡 = 𝑣term.
 Thus, they meet at approximately 0.1 seconds.
-Based on the lumping approximation, we expect the cone to reach a significant fraction of its terminal speed by 0.1 seconds—which is only 5 percent of the total fall time of 2 seconds.
+Based on the lumping approximation, we expect the cone to reach a significant fraction of its terminal speed by 0.1 seconds — which is only 5 percent of the total fall time of 2 seconds.

 Roughly how far does the cone fall in this time?